Aderinsola22/DerinWP/wp-content/themes/alara/readme.txt

 A modern block theme with a hint of vintage styling, Alara is bundled with a plethora of patterns to suit many varieties of website.
 Look out for a new pattern or alternative optional site design (or child theme) released every week for 1 year.

 == Changelog ==
+1.2.3 - January 2022
+Added No Gaps style for Columns block
+Added new Reviews pattern

 1.2.2 - December 2021
 Added new Feature Comparison 3 pattern